cbrocas/newblog/content/posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 ![Chilling moment during #PTS22, photo by doegox under CC BY-NC-SA](/assets/articles/sharing-thoughts/IMG_1681.JPG)

+# Sharing some thoughts from a conference organizer

 2022 has been quite a crucial year in the [Pass the SALT](https://www.pass-the-salt-org/) conference short history.
 We had to switch back to an in-person form of event.

 It can seem quite obvious, but after two years of full remote conference, it has been quite challenging.